woodskevinj/image-classification-api/README.md

 ---
 # 🖼️ Image Classification API

-End-to-end deep learning project for **image classification** — built and deployed using **PyTorch** and **FastAPI**.
+End-to-end deep learning project for image classification — built and deployed using PyTorch and FastAPI.

-This project demonstrates the **full applied ML lifecycle**:
-from data exploration and transfer learning to model serving and containerized deployment on AWS.
+This project demonstrates the full applied ML lifecycle from data exploration and transfer learning to model serving and containerized deployment on AWS.
 ---

 ## 🧩 Project Overview